jkatzsam/jkatzsam.github.io/index.md

 <p style="color:#FF0000";>Red paragraph text</p>
 <p style="color:blue;">I'm on the job market this year!
-Feel free to reach out if you think I'd be a good fit for a position!</p>
+Feel free to reach out if you think I'd be a good fit for a position!</p>                                 ##I'm on the job market this year!
+Feel free to reach out if you think I'd be a good fit for a position!

 # Preprints